Crimson-Raven/reading-notes/lab02.md

-# Reading Notes Lab 02
+# Reading Notes: Lab 02
 Which is better in a CPU, more cores or higher speed?
 Under which circumstances is that true?
 How many CPU cores does a computer need?
 More cores would be better for gaming, higher speed would be better for an everyday at-home/work computer.
 When it comes to how many cores a computer needs, it fully depends on what the computer will be used for.
 A gaming pc is recommended to have 6 cores, whereas a pc that will be doing just basic functions is recommended to have 2 cores.